singerep/censaurus/README.rst

 Not just another Census data tool. *Seriously.*

-``censaurus`` is a comprehensive, feature-rich, and user-oriented Python wrapper around the U.S. Census Bureau's Data and Geographic APIs.
+``censaurus`` is a comprehensive, feature-rich, and user-oriented Python package that wraps the U.S. Census Bureau's Data and Geographic APIs.

 Documentation
 -------------